johannesugb/johannesugb.github.io/_posts/2026-03-23-mesh-shaders-for-tessellation.md

 _Table 2: Performance comparisons of a hardware tessellation-based implementation and its mesh shading-based counterpart.
 Both approaches subdivide the input terrain to rasterize over 20 million triangles, measured on an RTX 4060 Ti._

-The performance results in _Table 2_ indicate a **~21% performance advantage** for traditional hardware tessellation.
+The performance results in _Table 2_ indicate a **21% performance advantage** for traditional hardware tessellation.
-The difference is even bigger in favor of hardware tessellation in one of our own research projects: I've created a mesh shading-based alternative tessellation implementation to replace the hardware tessellation-based implementation of our paper [Fast Rendering of Parametric Objects on Modern GPUs](https://johannesugb.github.io/gpu-programming/fast-rendering-of-parametric-objects-on-modern-gpus/), which resulted in a **76% performance regression**.
+The difference is even bigger in favor of hardware tessellation in one of our own research projects: I've created a mesh shading-based alternative tessellation implementation to replace the hardware tessellation-based implementation of our paper [Fast Rendering of Parametric Objects on Modern GPUs](https://johannesugb.github.io/gpu-programming/fast-rendering-of-parametric-objects-on-modern-gpus/).
+Porting the tessellation implementation to task and mesh shaders resulted in reducing the FPS to a quarter (i.e., **-76%** performance).
-Achieving a competitive implementation remains nontrivial: although mesh pipelines expose flexible, compute-like stages, data exchange between task and mesh shaders introduces additional complexity.
+I am confident that performance can be optimized, but it is a rather dire starting point.
+Once again, using classical graphics pipelines with tessellation enabled delivers good performance out of the box—mesh shading demands figuring out performance optimizations from graphics programmers before it becomes a competitive alternative.

 With the original hardware tessellation approach from our paper, parametric patches (quads) are submitted individually to graphics pipelines and subdivided with factors of up to 64×64.
-A direct mapping of this strategy to task and mesh shaders would imply a workgroup size of 1:
+A direct mapping of this strategy to task and mesh shaders would imply a workgroup size of 1 (due to a peculiarity regarding payloads, transferred between task and mesh shaders):

 ```glsl
 layout(local_size_x = 1, local_size_y = 1, local_size_z = 1) in;